RoboticAgents/project2-bebop/README.md

 - Your drone should take at least five photos during each leg of the flight (from take off to landing) and record the video of its flight in its entirety.
 - The program should collect the sensor data each time a sensor is updated and output it into a file.

-### `pyparrot` Notes

-When starting your program in Python3 using `pyparrot`, please remember to specify the correct Bebop type.
-If you are using smaller (blue or red) Bebop drones (these are Bebop 1s), then you have to specify that when creating a Bebop object as `bebop = Bebop(drone_type="Bebop")` since the default Bebop type is Bebop 2 (white Bebop drones).
-Also, if you are using hull protectors in Bebop 1 you should use the `set_hull_protection` method, where the hull protector parameters is set to 1 for a hull protection being in place on Bebop 1\.
-You are free to use and extend any of the programs in the `examples/` directory of the `pyparrot` repository.

-You can use `move_relative` method to fly the drone a relative number of meters as specified in [`bebop` commands doc](https://pyparrot.readthedocs.io/en/latest/bebopcommands.html).
-If you would like to estimate the distance and use `fly_direct` method, you can use the distance formula.
+## Project Walkthrough

+During the lab session on Thursday, October 6th, each team will participate in the project walk-through process.
+Project walkthrough is an informal process where the instructor facilitates the process of reviewing the progress of the project and the written code.
+The purpose of this walkthrough is to motivate continuous progression on the project, identification of any conceptual issues, and detection of any technical errors.
+When the walkthrough is finished, the authors of the project are responsible for taking the necessary actions to correct the identified issues, if there are any.

+By this project walkthrough, each team should have identified the navigation task they want their robot to complete, and have written and tested some code to accomplish this task.
+During the walkthrough, the team members will collaboratively lead the walkthrough process, which should last 5-10 minutes for each team.
+Each team should:

+- Describe the chosen navigation task.
+- Explain and demonstrate the written code.
+- Identify the steps left to complete for this project.

 ## Project Demonstration

-At the beginning of the lab session on Wednesday, September 29th, each team will be given an opportunity to demonstrate their project.
+At the beginning of the lab session on Thursday, October 13th, each team will be given an opportunity to demonstrate their project.
 When the lab session starts, teams will be given a few minutes to set up their demonstrations and get them running.
 Then, class members will participate in an interactive demonstration session, where everyone will be able to view each demonstration.

 ## Assignment Assessment